jevju/Auritor/README.md

 # Auritor, an aurora monitor

-Monitor the aurora borealis activity live by use of sattelite data.
+Monitor the aurora borealis activity live by use of satellite data.

 Completed:
 - API